When is is put in English? Uses of was - were

 1. I am cooking now.
 I'm cooking.

 2. You are drawing beautiful picture.
-You are painting a beautiful picture.
+You paint a beautiful picture.

 3. She is reading a magazine now.
 She is reading a magazine.